Does your Business need a Hybrid Working Policy?

 Employers will profit from increased employee engagement and retention.
 This is because their employees will typically be happy with the flexibility and autonomy that hybrid working gives them.
 When they are looking to recruit, the offer of hybrid working widens their talent pool and makes them a more attractive proposition.
 Employer costs may also reduce as they will need less physical space as hybrid workers can hot desk on office days and other expenses such as office supplies, heating and lighting will reduce when fewer staff are in the workplace.

 IT and data security can be problematic when staff are logging in using various devices and locations.
-If a business isn’t on top of this, they can be vulnerable to cybercrime.
+If a business isn’t on top of this, it can be vulnerable to cybercrime.
 There’s also the health and safety of staff working at home to consider and issues around DSE assessments and suitable equipment.
-If a business gets this wrong or ignores it completely then it could be costly as this recent HR Director article points out.
+If a business gets this wrong or ignores it completely, then it could be costly as this recent HR Director article points out.

 Is Hybrid Working here to stay?

 All the indications are that hybrid working is very much here to stay.
 Developments in software and collaboration technology will drive the trend further, so even if your business isn’t ready for hybrid working at the moment things may change.
-If your business is already on board then make sure to get a policy in place and review it regularly so that it is fit for purpose and actually reflects your day to day hybrid working practices and arrangements.
+If your business is already on board, then make sure to get a policy in place and review it regularly so that it is fit for purpose and actually reflects your day to day hybrid working practices and arrangements.

 Having a paperless HR software can help towards the ease of managing your employees when working remotely, so why not see how HRX can help?
 You can even give a try for FREE for 30 days when you sign up for your free trial!